- Oops!Something went wrong.Please try again later.

 Lottery simulation results

 The point of this exercise is to create a hypothetical board for the Wizards and evaluate their options.
-In this case, where they pick second overall, they can select nearly any player they want in the draft.
-Needless to say, it would be an ideal situation.
+In this case, where they pick 10th overall, they'll miss out on the top prospects but will still have plenty of talented players to pick from.

 Lottery simulation mock draft